supernord/2025-ABACBS-workshop/_episodes/24-setup_proteinfold.md

 objectives:
 - Locate the resources available to support running AlphaFold2 on Setonix.
 - Prepare a Nextflow configuration file to utilise available resources.
-- Run nfcore/proteinfold Nextflow workflow on Setonix.
 keypoints:
 - Software designed for GPU execution is often compiled for Nvidia GPUS.
-- Custom images can be built to support execution using AMD GPUs
+- Custom images can be built to support execution using AMD GPUs.
-- Workflows can be configured to use custom images
+- Workflows can be configured to use custom images.
 ---

 <p align="center">